Skip to Content

 The individuals featured here join an impressive list of trailblazers who embraced great challenges, led by example and established legacies that still impact us today.

-Ozzie Ritchey rose to the position of assistant vice president for Student Affairs on an incredible personal drive.
+Ozzie Ritchey rose to the position of assistant to the vice president for Student Affairs on an incredible personal drive.
 It began when the employed cosmetologist and then-mother of eight (she would go on to have a ninth child) decided that pursuing higher education would set a good example for her brood.
 So she earned a bachelor’s degree locally and in 1974 took a job as an admissions counselor at FIU.
 Three years later she earned a master’s in education administration and became an alumna.

 Over more than two decades, Ritchey filled roles that had her directly supporting the dreams of young people, especially black students who often represented the first in their families to attend college.
 She held orientation sessions in her Miami Gardens home to inform them and their parents about available services and resources, among them scholarships that she herself initiated and administered.
 (An endowment named in her honor continues to generate awards annually.)
 In a precursor to the food pantries the university stocks on campus today and the emergency funds it reserves to help those experiencing unexpected hardships, Ritchey back then fed students who were short on meal money and successfully reached out to top administrators when a student needed extra financial help.
 Perhaps most importantly, Ritchey listened to students’ stories, quelled their fears and built their confidence.
 Dwayne Bryant ’93, for one, relied on his “college mother” to see him through.
 The Orlando native recalls the love Ritchey showed him as he struggled with occasional bouts of self-doubt.
 “She somehow knew the right words to 100 percent calm me down,” says the author and motivational speaker, who visits with the lady whenever in town.
 “She would just smile and say, ‘I know you can do it.’”